-BorgWarner, from its earliest days, was an automotive parts company.
-The company made car chains, transmission components, turbochargers, automatic and manual transmissions.
-They also manufactured a specially designed clutch that brought innovation and smoothness to gear shifting.
+From its earliest days, BorgWarner manufactured automotive parts.
+The company made car chains, transmission components, turbochargers, and automatic and manual transmissions.

-Today, the main business of BorgWarner is the manufacture of drivetrain and engine parts; however, the company also includes several offshoots that make other automotive components.
-Headquarters remain in Auburn Hills, in the heart of the Motor City area, but the company also has locations around the world.
+Today, the main business of BorgWarner is the manufacture of drivetrain and engine parts.
+The company also includes several offshoots that make other automotive components.
+Headquarters remain in Auburn Hills, Michigan, just outside of Detroit, but the company also has locations around the world.

 The company used asbestos because of its ability to insulate against heat and prevent fire.
 Friction components, including brakes and brake pads, contained asbestos to prevent overheating.